 Google Search Console is your direct communication interface with Google.
 Want Google to notice your website, crawl a new blog article or reindex the changed content?
 No recommendation letters needed, just tap on its shoulder, saying: “Hey there, come index my URLs”:

 Over the last year, Google teams worked hard on the new Search Console, so here are 4 of its most insightful features you ought not to ignore:

 - Performance report.
-Here you can see how your site’s pages are doing, what queries they are searched by, what countries they originate in, and from which devices.
-Now the data of the last 16 months is available according to Google blog.
+Here you can see how the pages of your site work, what queries they are looking for, in which countries they are located and from which devices.
+Data for the last 16 months is now available according to the Google blog.

 - URL inspection tool.
-Allows you to test how Google “sees” your live URL and whether it’s optimized for mobile search, AMP, structured data, and indexing as a whole.
-You can also request indexing with its help.
+Allows you to check how Google “sees” your existing URL and whether it is optimized for mobile search, AMP, structured data, and indexing in general.
+You can also request indexing using it.

 - Index section.
-Here you can submit your sitemap to make Google “see” all the meaningful pages of your site, and get the coverage on all possible indexing issues your site may face.
+Here you can send your sitemap so that Google “sees” all the relevant pages of your site and receives information about all the possible indexing problems that may arise on your site.

 - Links report.
-In this section you have the ability to compare your internal and external links and anchor texts, export them, and analyze.
-For free!
+In this section you have the opportunity to compare your internal and external links and link texts, export and analyze them.
+It’s free!